bpmn-io/bpmn.io/src/blog/2021/002-wasdenn-modeling-assistant.md

 ## Intent-aware Suggestions

-Behavioral analysis and its deep understanding of BPMN modeling and organizational contexts allows WASDENN to give contextual advice, depending on a users _intent_.
-This can mean modeling a complete, domain-specific process they may have in mind:
+Behavioral analysis and its deep understanding of BPMN modeling and organizational contexts allow WASDENN to give contextual advice, depending on a user's _intent_.
+That can mean modeling a complete, domain-specific process they may have in mind:

 <div class="figure full-size">